 When you ask people who have gone through family law proceedings, they will often tell you that it was one of the most stressful, overwhelming and worst part of their lives.
 And they would be right.
 Family law is incredibly complex and it can affect your life for many years to come, so ensuring that you are properly equipped is critical whether that means with sufficient evidence, legal representation or practical knowledge of the court system.

 At Sarah Bevan Family Lawyers, we have compiled a list of commonly asked questions from clients about court.
-They are:

 • Where do I have to go?
 Will I have to attend Court physically, or can I attend by phone?